-First things first, this is not a small watch.
-It is big, bulky and really quite heavy.
+First things first, this is not a small watch from the Swiss luxury watchmaker.
+It is big, bulky and really quite heavy men’s watch.
 Heavy in the sense that when you first hold it in your hand its top-heavy bulkiness makes you think that you probably wouldn’t be able to wear it for extensive periods of time.
 But then you put it on, and all that doubt fades away.
-Its weight, while extremely top heavy, is distributed surprisingly well once you put it on.
-Sure, I had to adjust it a few times during the day to get it sitting just right (e.g. the Goldilocks’ effect that I’m sure many other watch wearers can relate to), but once I found that sweet spot it sat comfortably and didn’t inhibit my wrist movement.
+Its weight, while extremely top heavy, is distributed surprisingly well once you are wearing it.
+Sure, I had to adjust it a few times during the day to get it sitting just right (e.g. the Goldilocks’ effect that I’m sure many other watch wearers can relate to), but once I found that sweet spot, the Tissot Couturier Automatic Chronograph sat comfortably and didn’t inhibit my wrist movement.

 Beyond the functionality of the dial, there is the detailing.
 Now Tissot are not known for their immensely beautiful or inherently crazily finished dials, but the Couturier’s dial isn’t an eye-sore, and that’s saying something.
 There are stainless steel applied hour batons that lead to a step down in the dial to the secondary dial partition where the chronograph and time-telling functions live.
 Between the hour markers are these raises dial partitions that look lovely and do well to break up the dial’s monochromatic colour scheme, despite them being the same colour.